Medical Assisting/Assistant CMA

 To prepare competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.

-MTC offers a three-term (full time) certificate program in Medical Assisting or MTC offers a five term Associate of Technical Studies (ATS) degree in Medical Assistant.
+MTC offers a two-term (full time) certificate program in Medical Assisting or MTC offers a four term Associate of Technical Studies (ATS) degree in Medical Assistant.

 According to the U.S. Department of Labor, "The earnings of medical assistants vary, depending on their experience, skill level, and location."
 Students who have completed the MA Certificate Program might find it advantageous to continue on and complete the MA Degree.